How to Fix Black Teeth: Step-by-Step Guide

 - Use and abuse of tobacco

 When damaged, a tooth may appear black on the inside.
-The most common culprit and internal cause of blackened teeth is cavity formation or internal tooth decay.
-However, infection in the tooth’s soft tissue or dental pulp, destruction, and necrosis can also cause the tooth’s color to turn black.
+The most common internal cause of blackened teeth is the formation of cavities.

 In this situation, the damage starts inside and continues to the tooth’s surface.
 The tooth’s black color may first appear in one or two spots.
 If not treated, it will eventually cover the entire tooth.